way0utwest/sqlmemorial/sqlmemorial/index.md

 ---
 # Welcome to the SQL Memorial

 This site was created to remember those that we have lost in the SQLFamily.
+Their memories and contributions are captured here for all to view.